podcast

 Interview with Dr. Jordan Quaglia: The Science of We-Care beyond Self-Care

-Send us a text! (add your email to get a response)Do we always have to choose between caring for ourselves vs. caring for others?
+Message us here!Do we always have to choose between caring for ourselves vs. caring for others?
 Nope!
-Dr. Jordan Quaglia, associate professor at Naropa University, introduces us to "We-Care" – a revolutionary approach to caring that blends self-care and caring for others into an integrated practice where they mutually reinforce each other.Drawing from over a decade of research in mindfulness, compassion, and boundaries, Dr. Quaglia explains how self-care has evolved from a medical term to today's ubiquitous wellness practice, but suggests we're now ready for something mo...
+Dr. Jordan Quaglia, associate professor at Naropa University, introduces us to "We-Care" – a revolutionary approach to caring that blends self-care and caring for others into an integrated practice where they mutually reinforce each other.Drawing from over a decade of research in mindfulness, compassion, and boundaries, Dr. Quaglia explains how self-care has evolved from a medical term to today's ubiquitous wellness practice, but suggests we're now ready for something more interconnected.
+The conversation delves into "car...

 2025-05-07